 name: nginx

-Roles allow you to organize your playbooks into reusable components.
+Roles allow you to organise your playbooks into reusable components.

 ---